mxiuwang/git-practice/Scenario_2/readme.md

 You will learn how to rebase your changes on a feature branch on top of other engineers' changes in the `master-your-name` branch, assuming there are no merge conflicts.

 ## What is rebasing?
-[Rebase](https://www.git-tower.com/learn/git/glossary/rebase) integrates changes from one branch to another, in this case allowing the user to integrate the changes made by another engineer in the `master-your-name` branch to your feature branch.
+[Rebase](https://www.git-tower.com/learn/git/glossary/rebase) integrates changes from one branch to another, in this case allowing the user to integrate the changes made by another engineer in the `master-<your-name>` branch to your feature branch.

 # New Git commands in this section
 * `git rebase`